mooventhc/Practice/README.md

 Selected Features :['address', 'online_order', 'book_table', 'rate', 'votes', 'location', 'rest_type', 'cuisines', 'reviews', 'menu', 'type', 'city']

 Dropped on Purpose: URL,Phone_number(Cannot be used for analysis as it is all unique),dish_liked(more than 50%null values)

+### Processing:

+- Getting dummies is not going to work here as we have columns with address,name,menu
+- Using factorize with reference to one of the kaggle kernels(its been verified with its better performance than dummies creation)

 ### Modeling: